MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/monitor-hci-single.md

 - **Server - Azure Arc** resources for every server in the cluster in the `<clustername>ArcInstanceResourceGroup`.
 - Nodes with a **Server-Azure Arc** resource link on the Azure Stack HCI resource page under the **Nodes** tab.

 Now that your cluster nodes are Arc-enabled, navigate to your Azure Stack HCI cluster resource page.
-Under the **Capabilities** tab you will see the option to enable logs, which should say **Not configured**.
+Under the **Capabilities** tab you'll see the option to enable logs, which should say **Not configured**.

 :::image type="content" source="media/monitor-hci-single/logs-capability.png" alt-text="Logs capability under the Capabilities tab" lightbox="media/monitor-azure-portal/logs-capability.png":::

 This capability is an Arc for Servers extension that simplifies installing the Microsoft Monitoring Agent.
-Because you're using the Arc for Servers extension to enable this workflow, if you ever add additional servers to your cluster, they will automatically have the Microsoft Monitoring Agent installed on them.
+Because you're using the Arc for Servers extension to enable this workflow, if you ever add additional servers to your cluster, they'll automatically have the Microsoft Monitoring Agent installed on them.

    > [!NOTE]
    > The Microsoft Monitoring Agent for Windows communicates outbound to the Azure Monitor service over TCP port 443.
 If the servers connect through a firewall or proxy server to communicate over the internet, review [these requirements](/azure/azure-monitor/agents/log-analytics-agent#network-requirements) to understand the network configuration required.